Just Following Orders

 · Split the class into two equal groups, and each group will be given the same exact instructions.

-· Each adult should have something to “work” on while secretly observing the group.
+· Each adult should have something to "work" on while they secretly observe the group.